Sequoia/radioechoes-downloader/readme.md

 :information_source: `skip` & `get` will be requested if not passed as switches

+## `search`
+Search for shows by title & output info about those shows

+### Arguments
+* search string: word/term to search for. show title is searched, case insensitive

 ## Examples
 Download the first 10 Burkiss Ways
 ```sh